GoreLab/waves/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version, I have added the extra top-level files to .Rbuildignore to address all of the notes generated through the last submission.

 ## Test environments
 * local Apple Silicon (M1), macOS 13.5.2 Ventura, R 4.2.1
 * windows-latest (release; R CMD check workflow on Github Actions)